ngshaohui/webdev/react_anatomy.md

 ## Props

-Similar to how javascript functions can take in arguments, React components can take in properties (props)
+Similar to how javascript functions can take in arguments, React components can take in properties (props).

 `App.js`